agda/agda/doc/user-manual/language/sort-system.lagda.rst

 Agda's sort system
 ==================

-The implementation of Agda’s sort system is closely based on the theory of pure type systems.
+The implementation of Agda’s sort system is based on the theory of pure type systems.
 The full sort system of Agda consists of the following sorts: